Online gaming is popular with kids, but it can be dangerous.

 HOWEVER, there are potential dangers of this gaming culture:

 Inappropriate content.
-Sexually explicit language within chat or a scare-factor with the games themselves.
+Sexually explicit language within the chat or a scare factor with the games themselves.
 I am 42.
 I am scared of clowns (don’t judge).
 In the game Roblox, there is a clown game – eek!
 In summary, some games on there may be a little bit too scary for those playing them.